What is Art Therapy?

 Clients attending online sessions are also responsible for the safe and confidential storage of any artwork created.

-Sustainability is extremely important to me and my artistic practice.
+• Sustainability is very important to me and my artistic practice.
 I prioritise sourcing art materials responsibly by supporting local, independent art shops and choosing sustainably produced products.
 I also emphasise using recycled or reasonably sourced packaging whenever possible.

 With a strong personal commitment to environmental responsibility and a deep interest in nature-based approaches to art thearpy, I carefully select my materials and, when appropriate, integrate natural materials into my practice.